sv4u/nhl-shots-per-goal-model/README.md

 There will be more updates to this as I continue to work on it.

+## Updates

+1. (1/6/19) Functioning website via GitHub to show the contents of the R Markdown file.
+Please go here: ()

 ## To Do List

 - [ ] Goalie Analysis